Evidente/plane-and-helicopter-rental-hub-data/README.md

 Completing this skill badge earns you the badge above, to recognize your achievement.
 Share your badge on your resume and social platforms, and announce your accomplishment using #GoogleCloudBadge.

 This skill badge is part of <a href="https://www.cloudskillsboost.google/paths/18">Google Cloud’s Data Analyst learning path</a>.

+## What now?

+If you made it this far, follow <a href="https://beacons.ai/davidregalado">David Regalado</a> for more code!